 - Add your name to the meeting for which you are able attend, observe and provide a report.

 - Send an email to our Observer Director, Becky Lipton, at firstname.lastname@example.org to let her know which meetings you will be able to attend.

 Thank you for your consideration!

 What's going on with other Local Leagues?

-To view other upcoming events and other news from the Glen Ellyn League and/or the Wheaton League, go to their recent issues of The Voter:
+To view news from the Glen Ellyn League, the Naperville League, and the Wheaton League, go to their recent issues of their newsletters: